-- a. to constantly improve the sport of biathlon and promote it globally in the light of its unifying, educational, cultural and humanitarian values, particularly through youth and development programs; - b. to organize its own international competitions; - c. to draw up regulations and provisions and insure their enforcement; - d. to prevent doping in biathlon; - e, to prevent all methods and practices that might jeopardize the integrity of biathlon competitions.
+- a, to constantly improve the sport of biathlon and promote it globally in the light of its unifying, educational, cultural and humanitarian values, particularly through youth and development programs; - b. to promote gender equity; - c. to organize its own international competitions; - d. to draw up regulations and provisions and insure their enforcement; - e. to prevent doping in biathlon; - f. to prevent all methods and practices that might jeopardize the integrity of biathlon competitions.